 Symptoms usually commence with eye problems.
 The C. felis bacteria cause the cat or kitten’s eyes to water with a yellowy discharge (conjunctivitis in one or both eyes), and your cat may have respiratory symptoms such as sneezing.
 They may go off their food.
 Vaccines are quite effective in reducing the spread of Chlamydophila since the organism does not live long in the environment.

-Bordetella Bronchiseptica: This is a pathogen that is spread in the oral and nasal secretions of infected cats.
-Cats can catch this disease from dogs and it is very contagious.
-Bordetella is especially prevalent in animal shelters where there is an intermingling of cats and dogs.
+Bordetella Bronchiseptica: This is a pathogen that is spread in infected cats’ oral and nasal secretions.
+Cats can catch this disease from dogs, and it is very contagious.
+Bordetella is especially prevalent in animal shelters where cats and dogs are intermingled.
 Symptoms may include retching, upper respiratory problems such as coughing, watery nasal discharge, and in severe cases, pneumonia and fever.

-For your cat or kitten’s good health, and as well as for your own, your pet cat should be vaccinated.
-Though indoor cats are essentially clean and usually healthy animals, they may come into contact with other cats who carry disease.
-For your cat’s protection, head for the vet as soon as your cat is around six weeks old and keep following up with their schedule of vaccinations as advised.
+For your cat’s good health, as well as for your own, vaccinating is essential when caring for your kitten.
+Though indoor cats are essentially clean and usually healthy animals, they may come into contact with other cats who carry diseases.
+For your cat’s protection, head to the vet as soon as your cat is around six weeks old and follow up with their vaccines as advised.
 That way, both you and your cat can hope to stay happy, healthy, and far away from nasty germs and diseases.